SIGHTSEEING ZURICH IN LESS THAN 10 HOURS

 Once we reached the top we had about 40 minutes to walk around and explore.
 There is a beautiful viewpoint and restaurant where you can enjoy a coffee or a snack, and absorb the beauty of Zurich, the lake, and mountains if it's a clear day out.

-I thought this was a pretty good tour overall.
+I thought this was a pretty good tour that brought us to a lot of places and showed up things to do.
 It was a great introduction to Zurich in a short period of time.
 I do wish that we had a few more stops in the city while on the bus because a few things that were pointed out I completely missed from a moving coach bus.
 Our guide was super thorough though, and I did learn a lot about Zurich.
 I also really liked that it included different transportation methods and stops at for great photo opportunities.

 Traveling to Zurich soon?
 Book a package with Expedia and save.